m4fn3/K2ge3Air_docs/README.md

 ## Sideloading Environment
 > [!WARNING]
+> Please enable Developer Mode from Settings > Privacy & Security > Developer Mode to use some features properly.
-> Please be very careful about certificate expiration when using Sideloading.
+> Please be careful about certificate expiration when using Sideloading.

 Please download the ipa for Sideloading from [here](https://github.com/m4fn3/K2ge3Air_docs/releases/tag/Sideloading) and install it using AltStore, Sideloadly, or similar tools.